 MANDY GOETZE 21st CENTURY AWARD

-From 1984-85 when she coordinated the TIA Washington Briefing/Meetings to 1986 when she became the Executive Vice President of TIA, Mandy has been an inspiration and TIAW’s sage advisor.
-Some of the highlights of her term include coordination of ten White House briefings for The International Alliance, from 1984-1993, as well as four European meetings.
-As someone who represents the heart and soul of this organization it was only fitting that there be an award in her honor: the Mandy Goetze 21st Century Award; an award that is bestowed annually to a TIAW member who has made an outstanding contribution to TIAW, which may be a long-standing effort or an exceptional achievement in a specific time frame.
+As someone who represents the heart and soul of this organization it was only fitting that there be an award in her honor: the Mandy Goetze 21st Century Award; an award that is bestowed annually to a TIAW member who has made an outstanding contribution to TIAW, whether it is a long-standing effort or an exceptional achievement in a specific time frame.
 To this day, Mandy Goetze remains a thought leader and true inspiration to the entire TIAW community.

 2012 Recipient: Evelyn Brown